davidtchiu/davidtchiu.github.io/teaching/cs475/lab1/index.md

   - Write a program `temperature.c` that prompts the user for a temperature in Fahrenheit, and converts it to Celsius.
 Round temperatures off to the nearest hundredth degree.

   - Update `temperature.c` so that it asks the user whether they'd like to do another conversion after each conversion.
 If the user enters `'y'` then perform another conversion, exit the program if the user enters `'n'`, and if the user enters neither of those options, prompt again.
 (Hint: C's while-loop syntax is exactly the same as Java's).

 ##### More about `char`

-It is worth giving special attention to the char data type.
+It is worth giving special attention to the `char` type.
 A `char` is essentially an 8-bit integer.
 That means chars can represent $$2^8 = 256$$ numbers, and each map to a unique character under the ASCII standard.
 Below I list a few notable mappings, but click here to see the [full list of ASCII codes](https://www.asciitable.com/).

 - Do not confuse the character, `'0'` (which has an ASCII integer value of `48`), with `'\0'` (which has an ASCII integer value of 0).
-The character `\0` is called the "NULL character" and it plays a big role with C strings.
+The character `\0` is called the "null character" and it plays a huge role, once we get to covering C strings.

-- To see that `char`s are really stored numerically, you can print them out using the `%d` formatter to view their ASCII values.
+- To see that `char`s are stored numerically, you can print them out using the `%d` formatter to view their ASCII values.
 You can even type-cast `int`s into `char`s, and vice versa.

   ```c
   printf("%c = %d\n", 'A', 'A');  //prints A = 65